 5.133.
 The release of toxic, flammable, corrosive and asphyxiant chemicals might affect the nuclear installation both externally and internally, damaging safety related systems and/or impairing the actions of operating personnel.
-Corrosive fluids could also affect outdoor areas, such as switchyards, and consideration should also be given to electrical and electronic equipment located outside of buildings.
+Corrosive fluids could also affect outdoor areas, such as switchyards, and consideration should also be given to electrical and electronic equipment located outside buildings.

 5.134.
 NS-G-3.1 [9] provides recommendations on evaluating hazards from the release of hazardous fluids at or near the installation.
 This hazard can originate from stationary or mobile sources.
-The result of the hazard evaluation should be a list of the potential sources of release of toxic, flammable, corrosive or asphyxiant chemicals, including their characteristics (e.g. the form of release, location of release, and the amount and nature of the hazardous substance released).
-If the hazard cannot be screened out based on safe distance or probabilistic considerations, the outcome of the hazard evaluation should be used to characterize the releases to be included in the design basis of the nuclear installation.
+The result of the hazard evaluation should be a list of the potential sources of release of toxic, flammable, corrosive or asphyxiant chemicals, and the characteristics of such releases (e.g. the form of release, the location of release, the amount and nature of the hazardous substance released).
+If the hazard cannot be screened out on the basis of safe distance or probabilistic considerations, the outcome of the hazard evaluation should be used to characterize the releases to be included in the design basis of the nuclear installation.